ngot8/APC_Lab2/campbell_waterfall.md

 Waterfall:
  1. Requirements analysis and definition:
-     We need a scheduling system as well as a database of courses
+     We need a scheduling system as well as a database of courses    <!-- We also need a database for students, instructors, and admins - Tam Ngo -->
  2. System Software and Design:
      Database of courses
      1 User Class and 3 subclasses – student, instructor, and admin Each class has their own specific commands and uses
  3. Implementation and Unit Testing:
 		   Code the database, and the rest of the interface